Thursday, January 7, 2021

 I'm sure real Amish baking uses instant pudding.

 I think the friendship bread fad died out because, as stated above, "If you keep a starter for yourself, you will be baking bread every 10 days."
 While most people keep bread on hand in the house, I think a lot of people decided they didn't want a massive oil-and-sugar bomb coming out of the oven every 10 days whether they wanted cake or not.
 And so, many recipients made this a few times for the combination of kitchen novelty and dessert.
-I'm sure that after the third or fourth massive cake, a lot of people decided they didn't want to commit to making everyone in the house eat such a almost once a week.
+I'm sure that after the third or fourth massive cake, a lot of people decided they didn't want to commit to making everyone in the house eat it almost once a week.
 A lot of starters probably ended up in the trash after everyone got fed up with friendship bread.

 Well anyway, we in this house are all still in that phase after Christmas where we try to pretend we've had a dessert overload and therefore do not desire cake.
 That of course is a lie, and I've always wondered how those people who say "Oh I can't have more than a tiny sliver of pie" do it.
 Nevertheless, vaguely aware that eventually I will have to attempt to let out everyone's clothes if we don't take a sabbatical from the production of delicious pies and brownies, we aren't going to be making this oil-and-pudding-mix cake today.
 But you know what we keep forgetting to buy at the grocery store?
 Bread!